Connection types overview

 The initial idea for network connection was to use Wi-Fi on Android devices to get connected to clients that are in the same network.
 Such a scenario is very easy to set up and Wi-Fi is supported and available on the vast majority of Android devices on the market.

-But, in some cases, Wi-Fi networks can be isolated from other networks and sometimes devices connected to the same access point (router) or network are isolated from each other devices as well, all for security reasons.
-If this is the case, using Wi-Fi as connection method won't work because there is no network connection between client and remote device.
+But, in some cases, Wi-Fi networks can be isolated from other networks, and sometimes devices connected to the same access point (router) or network are isolated from each other devices as well, all for security reasons.
+If this is the case, using Wi-Fi as a connection method won't work because there is no network connection between the client and the remote device.
 For example, guest Wi-Fi networks are usually isolated from other internal networks and allow only internet access.
 Devices connected to the same guest networks are also isolated from other devices on the same guest network.
 The same usually applies for well secured corporate Wi-Fi networks.
 On the other hand, home networks usually work very well with Wi-Fi connection, including device discovery.

 On the screen above you can see the Network connection wizard page that guides you through the process of connecting remote devices using the network.
-In the list you can see two discovered devices that were detected after pressing the Discover devices button.
+In the list, you can see two discovered devices that were detected after pressing the Discover devices button.

 Discovering devices is the easy way to find available remote devices on the network.
 To discover devices and to pair them later please make sure that:

 - DesktopSMS Lite app is installed on remote device.